 With a growing network of leaders of color in Indianapolis, we're committed to fostering a strong community of access and support.
-One way we're doing this is through the Collective Indianapolis, our regional chapter of a national network that provides opportunities and community for alumni of color.
+Collective Indianapolis provides opportunities and community for alumni of color.

 July 9, 2019

 The Collective is TFA’s national association for alumni of color that grows leadership capacity, strengthens community, and increases access to opportunities—all in the interest of serving our students.